Elisenda-LV/matchday-backend/README.md

 ## Matchday - Backend

-Matchday is a personal project.
-It is an app to manage leagues, tournaments and teams for all players and sports.
+Matchday is an app designed to manage leagues, tournaments, and teams for players of all sports.

 This REST API, developed with Node.js, Express, and Sequelize to connect to a MariaDB database, includes user authentication features such as register, login, forgot password, change password and log out.